humor9487/EPS-Crawler/colab version/README.txt

-copy and paste the folder "stock_crawler" to directory "Colab_Notebooks"
+Copy and paste the folder "stock_crawler" to directory "Colab_Notebooks".